NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/SlicerVisualDICOMBrowser/README.md

 Finalize the ctk visual DICOM browser:

 1. Get feedback from users/developers.
-1. Implement streaming DCMTK logging per job to the Jobs logging UI (more info at [log UI PR](https://github.com/commontk/CTK/pull/1184)).
-1. Prioritize shortterm ENH-BUG fixes to do.
+1. Prioritize short term ENH-BUG fixes to do.
 See [Roadmap](https://github.com/commontk/CTK/issues/1162) for more info.
 1. Discuss the long term ENH.

 ## Approach and Plan